Foxy Brown (film): Stereotypes

-According to Yvonne D. Sims in her book Women of Blaxploitation, Foxy Brown was heavily criticized, not only for its “disturbing” portrayal of black womanhood, but also for its controversial stereotypes about violence and drug abuse in black culture.
-In a time when African Americans were making progress politically, socially, and culturally, Foxy Browns heroine contradicted the image they were creating for themselves in society.
+According to Yvonne D. Sims in her book Women of Blaxploitation, Foxy Brown was heavily criticized, not only for its "disturbing" portrayal of black womanhood, but also for its controversial stereotypes about violence and drug abuse in black society.
+In a time when African Americans were making progress politically, socially and economically, Foxy Browns heroine contradicted the image they were creating for themselves in society.
 Though Foxy is considered a heroine in this film, her role as vengeful black woman willing to pose as a prostitute and exposing herself throughout the film goes against some of the characteristics one would expect in a heroine.
 It also addresses the stereotype of the objectification of black women.
 Nelson George states that Pam Grier has been embraced by many feminists for her roles that not only display her beauty, but also her fearlessness and ability to exact retribution on men who challenge her.

 Blaxploitation

 Blaxploitation is a genre of exploitation films that usually targets the black audience in urban communities.
 Blaxploitation was very popular at the time this film was made after parts of the film industry saw untapped box-office potential in the black audience.
 The reputation of the blaxploitation film genre has shifted from low-budget black exploitation films to American classics worthy of deeper analysis.
 Although criticized for exploiting African-American culture, at the time, it provided one of the few ways for African-Americans to get into the film industry.
 Grier addressed this in an interview with Essence in 1979:

-"Why would people think I would ever demean the Black woman?
+Why would people think I would ever demean the Black woman?
 I was tried and convicted without being asked to testify in my defense.
 Sure, a lot of those films were junk.
 But they were what was being offered.
 They provided work for me and jobs for hundreds of Blacks.
 We all needed to work.
-We all needed to eat."
+We all needed to eat.

 Maternalism

 In Foxy Brown and Coffy (1973), the women share a distinct characteristic; they are nurturers.
 In each film, the plot surrounds justice for a loved one who was a victim of drug abuse, violence, and gang activity.
 Foxy wants revenge for her late boyfriend, Michael, and she also wants to shut down the drug and prostitute operation so they can no longer harm her community.
 Director Jack Hill made an obvious reference to Angela Davis, the American activist, when she was talking to Black Caesar, and she demands they get justice for "all of the people."
 In Coffy, Grier was seeking revenge against the drug underworld for her younger sister getting hooked on drugs, and now has to live in a rehabilitation home.
-In both films, the women risk their lives carrying out vigilant missions to make the streets a better place, but also, and more importantly, to avenge their family.
+In both films, the women risk their lives carrying out vigilante missions to make the streets a better place, but also, and more importantly, to avenge their family.